Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 infrastructure.
 We would predict that the overall effect of this would be to reduce the difference between OA and non-OA books on the metrics we can measure.
 On the other hand, the data set used in this study is significantly larger than the sets used to inform other published studies, which have used data from small OA monograph publishers with a limited number of titles.
-To our knowledge this is the largest independent analysis comparing usage and visibility of OA and non-OA books ever conducted.
+To our knowledge this is the largest analysis comparing usage and visibility of OA and non-OA books ever conducted.
 The size of the data set increases confidence in the study’s conclusions.